 In fewer than six months, Terrill had improved her score enough to qualify for a traditional unsecured card.

 “Some don’t understand why you’d pay someone $200 to get $200 of credit,” Terrill said.
 “You want to build your credit, that’s why.”

-Secured cards are an easy and accessible way to start building or rebuild your credit – and start earning cash back along the way, in some cases.
+Secured cards are an easy and accessible way to rebuild or start building your credit – and, in some cases, earn cash back along the way.
 Use them diligently, making sure to pay them in full, and in a few months, your credit will be strong enough to qualify for an unsecured credit card.